irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 ### New attachments
 * Broomstick's long barrel is now an AP kit.
-* Matever .357 revolver can now use AP rounds, similar to an AP kit.
+* Matever .357 revolver (including akimbo version) can now use AP rounds, similar to an AP kit.

 ### New damage classes